t-d-k/LibreCrypt/docs/command_line_decryption_utilities.md

 Please note:

  1. This software is focused only on decrypting data.
 They do **not** hash user keys, etc
  1. The hard coded keys must represent the actual encryption keys.
-In the case of Linux volumes, this is the user's password hashed as appropriate.
-In the case of LibreCrypt volumes, this is the "master key" stored in the volume's "critical data block"
+In the case of Linux containers, this is the user's password hashed as appropriate.
+In the case of LibreCrypt containers, this is the "master key" stored in the container's "critical data block"

-At time of writing, although a separate command line decryption utility to decode a container's CDB/keyfiles has not been implemented, the LibreCrypt GUI does incorporate this functionality allowing developers to extract all of the information required contained within a CDB/keyfile. **(Note: For obvious reasons, this requires the volume's password and all other details that are required to use the CDB are known - it is simply not possible to decrypt this information otherwise)**
+At time of writing, although a separate command line decryption utility to decode a container's CDB/keyfiles has not been implemented, the LibreCrypt GUI does incorporate this functionality allowing developers to extract all of the information required contained within a CDB/keyfile. **(Note: For obvious reasons, this requires the container's password and all other details that are required to use the CDB are known - it is simply not possible to decrypt this information otherwise)**